apaszke/tcp-ping/README.md

 tcp-ping
 ========

 TCP ping utility for node.js.
-You can test if chosen adress accepts connections at desired port and find out your latency.
+You can test if chosen address accepts connections at desired port and find out your latency.
 Great for service availability testing.

 #####Why not ```ping``` wrapper?